Skip to content

 ('failure', 'User does not exist')

-Asynchronous single-track code with collections.abc.Awaitable and trcks.oop.AwaitableWrapper
+Asynchronous single-track code for a single value with collections.abc.Awaitable and trcks.oop.AwaitableWrapper

 While the class trcks.oop.Wrapper and its method map allow the chaining of synchronous functions, they cannot chain asynchronous functions.
 To understand why, we first need to understand the return type of asynchronous functions: